 Andrew serves as Chief Executive Officer and founder of Innovo Property Group (“IPG”).
 Prior to starting IPG in 2015, Andrew was a Partner at The Carlyle Group in the U.S. Real Estate Fund.
 He served as head of the New York office for the Real Estate Fund for 10 years.
 He is currently a member of the Advisory Board for NYU Schack Institute of Real Estate.
 Mr. Chung graduated from the Wharton School, University of Pennsylvania, with a B.S. in Economics.

 On May 29, we hosted a debate on the future of industrial zones in New York City with Andrew Chung, Armando Moritz-Chapelliquen, Toby Moskovits and Toby Sheppard Bloch.

 Manufacturing districts were once active hubs for working class communities.
 But as traditional manufacturing stagnates, industrial business zones are attracting emerging sectors like last-mile logistics and life sciences.
 To balance the growth of these new businesses with traditional manufacturing, City agencies are reassessing industrial areas, such as the North Brooklyn IBZ.

 While the City experiments with new zoning tools, how can we ensure manufacturing space in future mixed-use development?
 How can zoning better balance emerging sectors within industrial zones?
 What additional incentives are required to support new manufacturing hubs?

-Join Andrew Chung, Armando Moritz-Chapelliquen, Toby Moskovits and Toby Sheppard Bloch to debate bold proposals on the future of manufacturing zones in New York City.
+At our roundtable conversation, Andrew Chung, Armando Moritz-Chapelliquen, Toby Moskovits and Toby Sheppard Bloch proposed and debated bold proposals on the future of manufacturing zones in New York City.